-Mass Transit System - Impacts, Advantages & Disadvantages
+Mass Transit System - Advantages of Mass Transit System

 Mass transit system refers to public shared transportation, such as trains, buses, ferries etc that can commute a larger number of passengers from origin to destination on a no-reserved basis and in lesser time.
 It can also be termed as Public Transport.